Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

     * [git-scm][]
     * [Guides][]

-7. SVN was working well for me, why do we have to move?

-   We believe that git, and social coding are the way forward for open source projects.
-They enable participation from a larger audience.
-Switching from SVN allows us to better manage the packages being contributed to _Bioconductor_.

-8. I'm a _Bioconductor_ package maintainer, but I don't have access to the _Bioconductor_ server where my packages are being maintained.
+1. I'm a _Bioconductor_ package maintainer, but I don't have access to the _Bioconductor_ server where my packages are being maintained.
 How do I gain access?